juxhouse/bela-resources/reference/bela.properties.md

 # The email of the owner of the BELA installation within your organization.
 owner.email=person@your-company.com

 # URL for your SSO provider's OpenID configuration.
+It must follow this pattern:
 openid.configuration.url=https://{host}/.well-known/openid-configuration
 # Client ID for BELA, as provided by your SSO provider.
 openid.client.id=your-client-id